msg-byu/enumlib/aux_src/README.md

 ## Description of aux_src files

-These files contain programs that can be useful for some users and need should be maintained but are not necessary for the main code, enum.x, to run.
+These files contain programs that can be useful for some users and need should be maintained but are not necessary for the main code, `enum.x`, to run.
 A description of what each file does follows:

 # makestr.f90:
 `makestr.f90` is used for making `POSCAR`s.
 It is accessed and used in the src directory by typing